Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Cream puff and èclair [ih-klair]: These are probably the ones with which you are most familiar.
 Cream puffs are round, èclairs are long and narrow (log-shaped) and quite often topped with chocolate ganache after they are filled with whipped cream or pastry cream.

-- Profiterole [pruh-FIT-uh-rohl]: A cream puff which is filled with custard or ice cream and frozen (A bit of trivia: the profiterole is the national dessert of Gibraltar.)
+- Profiterole [pruh-FIT-uh-rohl]: A cream puff that is filled with custard or ice cream and frozen (A bit of trivia: the profiterole is the national dessert of Gibraltar.)

 - Croquembouche [kraw-kahn-BOOSH]: Miniature cream puffs piled into a cone shape (think Christmas tree), and then enrobed with spun sugar.
 (Yeah, right I'm not going to do this and you probably won't either.)